xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

    - If you get code 43 this time, check if you have the emulated battery in step 2.
    - I tried first on Windows 10 LTSC 2019 and got this error.
 Since I didn't have the emulated battery set up, I cannot confirm if it's an incompatibility between the NVIDIA driver and the OS or the lack of battery.
 I recommend using the latest versions of Windows 10 or Windows 11.

+6. Do either one of the following steps:

-6. Plug your HDMI dummy plug into your laptop, and the VM should detect a new monitor.
+   1. (2022-01) Plug your HDMI dummy plug into your laptop, and the VM should detect a new monitor.
+   2. (2023-05) Install a virtual monitor driver:
+      1. Download the virtual monitor driver from [ge9/IddSampleDriver](https://github.com/ge9/IddSampleDriver), and decompress it to `C:\IddSampleDriver`.
+Note that you must not move the folder anywhere else!
+      2. Open `C:\IddSampleDriver\option.txt`.
+You'll see the number 1 on the first line (don't change it), followed by a list of resolutions and refresh rates.
+Only keep the one resolution and refresh rate entry you want, and remove all other items.
+      3. Open Device Manager, select "Action - Add Legacy Hardware", click "Let me pick from a list... - All Devices - Have disk", choose the file `C:\IddSampleDriver\IddSampleDriver.inf`, and complete the installation.
+      4. Windows should now detect a new monitor.
+      5. In my testing, while using the virtual monitor driver, I saw some corrupted pixels on the Looking Glass display.
+As long as you can obtain an HDMI dummy plug, I would recommend it over the virtual monitor driver.

-7. Install IVSHMEM, the driver for shared memory between VM and host:
+7. (2023-05) Now the newer version of Looking Glass will install IVSHMEM driver automatically (the driver for shared memory between VM and host).
+You no longer need to install it manually.
+These manual installation steps are kept for reference only:

-   1. Download this Virtio driver, copy it into the VM, and extract it. **You MUST use this copy, as no other copies have the IVSHMEM driver!**
+   1. (2022-01) Download this Virtio driver, copy it into the VM, and extract it. **You MUST use this copy, as no other copies have the IVSHMEM driver!**

       <https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/upstream-virtio/virtio-win10-prewhql-0.1-161.zip>